 I can normally translate her documents pretty quickly as they are short and easy to fit in.
 But this time, I had an urgent deadline looming and other jobs in the queue.
 Yes, she would have liked to receive the translation earlier if possible, but fine, it would have to wait until I could deliver – one day after her next meeting with the client.
 Quality took precedent; finding someone else was not an option.

 The essay was indeed quite a run-of-the-mill text for me, and after reshuffling my schedule a little, I was able to send the translation a day early, just in time for her meeting with the client.
-A few days later, she sent me the press release for translation and informed me that all had gone smoothly with the essay.
+A few days later, she sent me the press release for translation and informed me that her client was happy with the essay.

 No stress, no sweat.
 It was all in the right hands.